polljoy/polljoy-web/README.md

 `TIME_SINCE_INSTALL` - if your app tracks how long your users have been using your app, you can pass this to select the right poll.

-`MALE,AGE#18` - if you app uses tags to select polls, you pass the tags here.
+`TAGNAME,TAGNAME#RANGE` - if you app uses tags to select polls, you pass the tags here.
 Please remember this needs to match your settings in admin panel.
-For example, if you want to ask the specific question to male users that just turned adults, you can put the tag like this.
+For example, if you want to ask the specific question to male users that just turned adults, you can put the tag like this: `MALE,AGE#18`

 ### Handle callbacks from plug-in (optional)